HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/overview/i_ovr_r_whats_new.md

 Check out the App Store for iOS or Google Play for Android for the latest information and release.
 Refer to [HCL Connections Mobile](https://help.hcltechsw.com/connectionsmobile/index.html) product documentation for additional information.

-**What's new for end-users**
+**What's new for end users**

-For more information about new end-user features and functions in HCL Connections 7.0 see [What's new in HCL Connections?](../../user/eucommon/r_eucommon_whats_new.md)
+For more information about new end-user features and functions in HCL Connections 8.0, see [What's new in HCL Connections?](../../user/eucommon/r_eucommon_whats_new.md)